Dynamic Information Design with Diminishing Sensitivity Over News: Diminishing Sensitivity and Preference over News Skewness

-This observation suggests a possible mechanism for media competition: if the realization of some state $A$ depends on a series of smaller events, then some news sources may cover these small events in detail as they happen, while other sources may choose to only report the final outcome.
+This observation also suggests a possible mechanism for media competition: if the realization of some state $A$ depends on a series of smaller events, then some news sources may cover these small events in detail as they happen, while other sources may choose to only report the final outcome.
 If there is a heterogeneity of tastes over states in the society, then viewers will sort between these two kinds of news sources based on how they rank states $A$ and $B$ in terms of consumption.

-At the individual level, Proposition \ref{prop:diversity} shows that the same person may choose gradual information in one situation but one-shot information in another, even if his news-utility function remains stable.
+At the individual level, Corollary \ref{cor:diversity} shows that the same person may choose gradual information in one situation but one-shot resolution in another, even if his news-utility function remains stable.
 For example, if political candidate $X$ wins any debate when and only when she does not make a gaffe, an agent may choose to watch a debate between candidates $X$ and $Y$ but refuse to watch a debate between candidates $X$ and $Z$, because he prefers $X$ over $Y$ but $Z$ over $X.$

-By contrast, related theories about behavioral information preference tend to predict that the agent either always prefers one-shot information in all situations, or always prefers every other information structure to one-shot information in all situations.
-The theories that do not allow situation-dependent information choice include news-utility without diminishing sensitivity (even if the agent is gain-loving instead of loss-averse, as in \citet*{goetteheterogeneity}), anticipatory utility, and suspense and surprise.
+By contrast, many related theories about behavioral information preference tend to predict that the agent either always prefers one-shot resolution in all situations, or always prefers every other information structure to one-shot resolution in all situations.

+\begin{prop} The following models predict that the agent will not change his choice between gradual information and one-shot resolution when the sign of $v(c_{A})-v(c_{B})$ changes. \begin{enumerate} \item News utility with a two-part linear $\mu$, where $\mu(x)=x$ for $x\ge0$ and $\mu(x)=\lambda x$ for $x<0$, with any $\lambda\ge0$. \item Anticipatory utility where the agent gets $u(\rho_{t})$ in period $t$, with $u$ an increasing, weakly concave function. \item \citet*{ely2015suspense}'s ``suspense and surprise'' utility. \end{enumerate} \end{prop}